StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/NanoPi R6S FriendlyWrt Recovery Process/README.md

 ## RKFlasher Language Change
-Change the language by editing config.ini and changing the "Selected" portion from 2 to 1
+Change the language by editing config.ini and changing the "Selected" portion from 1 to 2

 ```
 ...
 [Language]
 Kinds=2
-Selected=2
+Selected=1
 ...
 ```